Alimony Modification Attorneys Bergen County, NJ

 - The dependent party received a large inheritance or financial payout

-- The dependent party refuses to take actions outlined in the existing alimony agreement necessary to becoming financially independent
+- The dependent party refuses to take actions outlined in the existing alimony agreement necessary to become financially independent

 - The supporting party’s cost of living has substantially increased